sytsevg/FlowCL/README.md

 Have a look at the [FlowCL application developers documentation](fcldocu.pdf) for a quick overview of the features.

-Tested and works on Windows 7,8 with VS2012 and Linux with GCC 4.7+, OpenCL v1.2, compiler should have C++11 support.
+Tested and works on:

+Windows 7, 8 with VS2012, Linux with GCC 4.7+, OpenCL v1.2

+Compiler should have C++11 support.

-This is a PRE-ALPHA project, and hasnt been extensively tested, only for proof of conept.
+This is a PRE-ALPHA project, and has not been extensively tested, only for proof of conept.